Joshkoz16/WMN/README.md

 ```
 sudo apt install influxdb influxdb-client python3-influxdb
 ```
-To start the InfluxDB service, enable it to start at boot, and open the influx UI, run the following commands:
+To start the InfluxDB service, enable it to start at boot, and open the influx UI, run the following commands one at a time:
 ```
 sudo systemctl start influxdb
 sudo systemctl enable influxdb